anvix9/anvix-c.github.io/_posts/2024-08-09-Rote-Learning-How-does-it-relate-with-human-and-machines.md

 <br/>
 <p style="text-align: justify;">
-I will stay in language because this is where I could give good examples (;-)).
+I will stay in language because this is where I could give good examples :grinning:.
 For people who decide to learn a new language, they have gone through several techniques, but one of those is surely to repeat and memorize certain words (we call it vocabulary acquisition).
 The linguist David Wilkins said: "Without grammar, very little can be conveyed, but without vocabulary, nothing can be conveyed.".
 So definitely the most important aspect of learning a language is to acquire its vocabulary first.
 </p>

 <br/>